Jolie

 Jolie allows for directly programming a web server that is just a service as everything else in Jolie.
 You don't need other extra frameworks for instantiating a web server.

 It is possible to directly aggregate other service APIs into a Jolie web server, thus web GUIs are completely independent from the microservice system they interact with.
-We natively support JSON, XML, AJAX, GWT, and other technologies.
+We natively support JSON, XML, AJAX, ND-JSON and other technologies.

 Solid foundations